 Need help?
 Contact your SBDC advisor.
 Request Advising Here.

 The U.S. SBA is offering low-interest federal disaster loans for working capital to small businesses impacted by the COVID-19.
-Through this process, SBA is offering an emergency cash advance of up to $10,000 ($1,000 for each employee, $10,000 max) that you do not need to pay back.
+Through this process, SBA is providing an emergency cash advance of up to $10,000 ($1,000 per employee, $10,000 max) that you will not need to pay back.
 This advance is no longer available.

 Who can apply?

 In order to be eligible, you must be a small business (in most industries, 500 employees or less).